 Appeal to universal needs

 We all have them.
-Some of our needs are perennial, universal, and at the core of what makes us human.
+Some of our needs are universal and are at the very core of what makes us human.
+Can your product appeal to a deeper sense of self?

-- Stop appealing to the logical side all the time with metrics, case studies and detailed reviews.
+- Stop appealing to your customer’s logical side all the time with metrics, case studies and detailed reviews.
 Embrace the power of emotive language and go for the emotional jugular.
+For B2B products, embracing a more emotional tone can help you stand out amongst generic ‘solutions’.

 B2B ecommerce merchants sometimes hide behind a smokescreen of ‘clever’ corporate speak.
-In truth, you’re just alienating their customers by treating them like corporate bots, not humans.
+In truth, you’re just alienating your customers by treating them like corporate bots, not humans.

-People buy from people, so stop trying to sell to a computer algorithm or desensitised robot.
-Corporate speak is the enemy of emotions as it pumps the copy so full of mumbo jumbo there isn’t even a millimetre left for real dialogue.
+People buy from people, so stop trying to sell to a computer algorithm or desensitized robot.
+Corporate speak is the enemy of emotions as it pumps the copy so full of jargon there isn’t even an inch left for real dialogue.

 - Corporate jargon is the antithesis of real and natural language.